BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 * Google Maps API
     * This was used to display the use of Java Script to get the map to run and also display custom content and markers.

+* EmailJS API
+    * This was used for form validation, users can fill our the information on the contact page and the details get directly emailed to me with their request.

 ## Testing